virgesmith/pico-crypto-key/README.md

 ## Using the device

-The device is pin protected (the default is 'pico', see )

 The `CryptoKey` class provides the python interface and is context-managed to help ensure the device gets properly opened and closed.
 The correct pin must be provided to activate it.
+Methods available are:

 - `pubkey` return the ECDSA public key (short-form, 33 bytes)
 - `hash` compute the SHA256 hash of the input